Excel VBA to Find Matching Value in Column: 8 Examples

 Overview of How to Find Specific Column of Specific Header

-• To do so, Like in example 1 first we have to give names Specific Header and Column Range in H4 and I4 cells respectively, and create a button naming it as Search Header.
+• Like in example 1 first we have to give names Specific Header and Column Range in H4 and I4 cells respectively, and create a button naming it as Search Header.
 Now we give any Column Header from the left dataset.

 Giving Specific Header in Specific Header Column

-• Now we are going to write the code below and assign the macro in the Search Header.
+• Write the code below and assign the macro in the Search Header.

 Code for Finding Specific Column of Specific Header